Text Printers

 @printer Fullscreen

-; Following lines will be printed in the same window, separated by two line breaks.
+; Following lines will be printed in the same window, separated by 2 breaks.

 Lorem ipsum dolor sit amet.
 Proin ultricies in leo id scelerisque.